-Provided By Anthony Ferrara, Senior Financial Advisor at Larson Financial Group
+Provided By Tim Beldner, Partner and Senior Advisor at Larson Financial Group

 Real estate investments can be a lucrative way of diversifying your existing income portfolio while also securing an additional income stream.
 When the time comes to sell an investment property, your profits could be severely diminished by the capital gains tax which can run as high as 15% to 30% when state and federal taxes are combined.
 However, if you intend to reinvest the proceeds of the sale in more investment property, there’s a way to minimize the amount of capital gains or potentially avoid the tax altogether.